General Information About Prostate Cancer

 - Prostate-specific antigen (PSA) test : A test that measures the level of PSA in the blood.
 PSA is a substance made by the prostate that may be found in an increased amount in the blood of men who have prostate cancer.
 PSA levels may also be high in men who have an infection or inflammation of the prostate or BPH (an enlarged, but noncancerous, prostate).

 - Transrectal ultrasound : A procedure in which a probe that is about the size of a finger is inserted into the rectum to check the prostate.
 The probe is used to bounce high-energy sound waves (ultrasound) off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.
 Transrectal ultrasound may be used during a biopsy procedure.

 - Transrectal biopsy : The removal of tissue from the prostate by inserting a thin needle through the rectum and into the prostate.
-This procedure is usually done using transrectal ultrasound to help guide the needle.
+This procedure is usually done using transrectal ultrasound to help guide where samples of tissue are taken from.
 A pathologist views the tissue under a microscope to look for cancer cells.

-- The stage of the cancer (whether it affects part of the prostate, involves the whole prostate, or has spread to other places in the body).
+- The stage of the cancer (level of PSA, Gleason score, grade of the tumor, how much of the prostate is affected by the cancer, and whether the cancer has spread to other places in the body).